North Korea conducts firing drills near disputed border with South

 The Northern Limit Line is an extension of the land border between the two Koreas, stretching into the sea west of the Korean peninsula.

-North Korea has refused to recognize the line as the sea border and has periodically challenged the South by violating it and demanding a new border be set further to the south.
+North Korea has refused to recognise the line as the sea border and has periodically challenged the South by violating it and demanding a new border be set further to the south.

 The existing line curves northwards, effectively isolating five remote, South Korean-controlled islands from the mainland.
 The furthest of those islands is closer to Pyongyang than Seoul.